glotzerlab/hoomd-rs/doc/src/mc-tutorial/applying-interactions.md

 Now you know how to define interactions in your simulation model via the Hamiltonian.

-Scroll back to the top of the page and refresh to see the simulation in action again.
+Navigate to the top of the page and refresh to see the simulation in action again.
 Notice how the disks fall to the bottom of the boundary and do not overlap, except when newly added.
 Wait long enough and you will see the simulation clear the bodies.